 Each member of the Nominating and Corporate Governance Committee is "independent" under the Nasdaq Standard.
 The Nominating and Corporate Governance Committee considers and proposes director nominees to the Board for election by our shareholders, selects candidates to fill Board vacancies as they may occur, makes recommendations to the Board regarding Board committee memberships, generally monitors our corporate governance practices, and performs any other functions or duties deemed appropriate by our Board.
 The full responsibilities of the Nominating and Corporate Governance Committee are set forth in its Charter.
 The Committee and Board adopted a Policy Governing Director Qualifications and Nominations, the details of which are described below, which include certain minimum qualification and board composition standards.
 The Committee is responsible for succession planning for Board members.
-In view of the age and tenure of certain members of the Board, the Committee has been active in seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, the details of Nominations, the details of the seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, the details of Nominations, the details of the Source to Response to the Board tenure of Certain members of the Board, the Committee has been active in seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, the Committee has been active in seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, to serve on the Board.
+In view of the age and tenure of certain members of the Board, the Committee has been active in seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, the details of Nominations, the details of the seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, the details of Nominations, the details of the seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, the details of the seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, the details of the seeking and evaluating qualified candidates, consistent with the Policy Governing Director Qualifications and Nominations, to serve on the Board.
 This Committee is also responsible for overseeing the Company's strategies and policies with respect to various environmental, social and governance ("ESG") matters, including oversight of the Company's related disclosure obligations.
 During 2023, the Nominating and Corporate Governance Committee held two meetings.